thecodejuicer/katacoda-scenarios/part3_operators/step1_operators.md

 `javac Operators.java`{{execute}}
 `java Operators`{{execute}}

+Did your prediction match the actual results?
+The reason they turned out like they did is because of operator precedence rules.
+If you go back to rules of mathematics, it is simply the enforced order of operations.
+We will talk about that more later in this lesson.
+For now, it is enough to know that order matters.

-Here is a list of all the unary operators in Java:
+Here is a list of all the unary operators in Java.
+Try them out in the editor window to see them in action.
 <table>
 <tbody>
     <tr><td>Operator</td><td width="60%">Description</td><td>Example</td></tr>